byllynho/SellBackMart/docs/user_stories.md

 ## List of User Stories

 - US Post product info
-  - Description: As a User, I want to post information about a product I am selling, so that potential buyers can see that information.
+  - Description: As a User, I want to post information about an item I am selling, so that potential buyers can see that information.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx

 - US Ask question
-  - Description: As a User, I want to ask the seller of a product a question about that product, so that I can decide whether or not to buy it.
+  - Description: As a User, I want to ask the seller a question about an item, so that I can decide whether or not to buy it.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx

 - US Answer question
-  - Description: As a User, I want to answer a question about my product, so that potential buyers can see the answer.
+  - Description: As a User, I want to answer a question about my item, so that potential buyers can see the answer.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx